Solo travel to London on a budget. Does it sound impossible?

 Go to the parks.
 There are a number of lovely parks in London.
 Hyde Park is famous for Speaker's Corner which is often entertaining if not thought-provoking.
 Here's a list that's sorted according to park locations in the city.

 Wander the neighborhoods.
-London is made up of neighbourhoods made famous in literature and film.
+London is made up of neighborhoods made famous in literature and film.
 They have a certain familiarity to them and yet there's more to them when you see them live.
 Go to Notting Hill, Bloomsbury, Marylebone, and for more action, Camden.

 Need a computer?
 If you need access to a computer you can go to any of the libraries and get it free.

-Good to know.
-The emergency number in London is 999 not 911.
+Need help?
+The emergency number in London is 999, not 911.